 If you have a pet in your life, you probably already know in your heart and soul that they make wonderful therapy companions.
-Whether it be a dog, cat, bird, horse, rabbit, or other cuddly critter, your pet can help you heal.
+Whether it’s a dog, cat, bird, horse, rabbit, or other cuddly critter, your pet can help you heal:

-If you don’t have a pet, but you scratch the back of your neighbor's dog or pet your friend’s cat, you are still stimulating your immune system.
-Just touching an animal or briefly cuddling with an animal can elicit positive responses in the body.
+If you don’t have a pet, but you scratch the back of your neighbor's dog or pet your friend’s cat, you’re still stimulating your immune system.
+Just touching or briefly cuddling an animal can elicit positive responses in the body.

-GMO foods are especially good fuel for lipomas and can trigger the aggressive growth of these tumors, so try to make your pet’s diet GMO-free if possible.
-If you choose to feed your dog, cat, or other animal grains, make sure the grains are non-GMO.
-If your pet has serious lipoma issues, keeping his or her diet completely grain-free may be ideal during the healing process.
-If you struggle financially and can only afford to feed your dog food that contains some unproductive ingredients, do not stress yourself out.
-I fully support you, and know you are doing the best you possibly can for your pet.
-However, if you have the financial means to provide your dog with GMO-free food, I would recommend making this dietary choice.
+GMO foods are especially problematic fuel for lipomas and can trigger aggressive growth, so make your pet’s diet GMO-free if possible.
+If your pet has serious lipoma issues, a grain-free diet is ideal.
+If you can only afford to feed your pet food that contains some unproductive ingredients, don’t stress yourself out.
+I know you’re doing the best you possibly can.

-If your dog, cat, rabbit, guinea pig, or other animal badly itch and bite their fur out in certain places, he or she may be suffering from hot spots.
-Typically the formation of hot spots is a reaction to something in the animal’s diet.
-Try switching your pet’s food to choices that may be better for them and be mindful that It may take six to eight weeks to notice changes.
+If your pet badly itches and bites their fur out in certain places, they may be suffering from hot spots.
+Typically hot spots are a reaction to something in the animal’s diet.
+Try switching your pet’s food to better choices, but know it may take six to eight weeks to notice changes.
 If you don’t notice any difference after this period of time, try changing your pet’s food a second time.
-Reassess after the next six to eight week period, and if you are still not seeing changes, try changing up his or her diet once again.
-Sometimes pets can grow fond of one food and not be very receptive to dietary changes, but if you are working to rid your pet of hot spots, switching up his or her food is the best course of action.
+Then reassess, and if you’re still not seeing changes, switch up the diet a third time.

 UTIs & Teeth Issues

-If your pet suffers from heart disease or vascular issues, it is critical you add coenzyme Q10 and vitamin C into his or her supplement protocol.
-These supplements offer wonderful baseline supports.
-From here, you can work with your holistic veterinarian to figure out what particular supplements your pet needs for his or her unique issue.
+If your pet suffers from heart disease or vascular issues, it’s critical to provide him or her with coenzyme Q10 and vitamin C. From here, work with your holistic veterinarian to figure out what particular supplements your pet needs.

 How I Care For My Dogs

-Below are a few things I do to care for my dogs.
-Hopefully this information provides you with some new ideas and insight regardless of the kind of pet you own.
-If you want to implement some of these ideas, take the information to your vet and discuss it with him or her to see which new practices would be best for your animal.
+Below I’ll share some things I do to care for my dogs.
+Hopefully this information provides you with some new ideas and insights, regardless of the kind of pet you own.
+Talk to your veterinarian about which practices would be best for your pet.

-My dogs have always had good results from eating raw, grass fed meat.
-Try your best to avoid factory farmed meat, and stick with high-quality, grass fed varieties whenever possible.
-You will likely find grass fed options at a number of places including health food stores and supermarkets.
-Instead of purchasing ground meat, opt for a whole, grass fed selection which typically contains less bacteria.
-Fortunately, dogs are able to handle a certain level of bacteria thanks to the unique acids in their stomachs.
+My dogs have always had good results from eating raw, grass-fed meat.
+Try your best to avoid factory-farmed meat, and stick with high-quality, grass-fed varieties whenever possible.
+Instead of purchasing ground meat, opt for a whole, grass-fed selection, which typically contains less bacteria.

-In various Medical Medium resources including my first book, Medical Medium, I’ve mentioned the seven acids that make up your stomach's hydrochloric acid.
+In various Medical Medium resources, I’ve mentioned the seven acids that make up your stomach's hydrochloric acid.
 This blend is unique to humans.
 Dogs have their own blend, which is made up of twenty acids, and cats have a similar combination.
-Medical science and medical research have yet to discover the truth about our stomach’s hydrochloric acid or the truth about the hydrochloric acid found in our carnivorous canine and feline friends.
+Science and research have yet to discover the truth about our stomach’s hydrochloric acid blends.

 If your pet is a carnivore, he or she may really enjoy and benefit from raw meaty bones.
-These are constant staples for my dogs.
 Marrow bones, which are loaded with minerals that are ideal for dogs, cats, and other carnivorous pets, are particularly incredible.
-The mineral composition inside these bones can transform the health of your dog, cat or other carnivorous pet.
+The mineral composition inside these bones can transform the health of your pet.
 You can always consult your vet if you wish to feed your pets raw meaty bones.
-It’s important to never feed your pet cooked bones because they can splinter and be hazardous to your animal and can’t be digested.
+It’s important to never feed your pet cooked bones because they can splinter and be hazardous, plus they can’t be digested.

-If you’ve always fed your pet cooked meat and veggies, and have never encountered food-related health issues, you can definitely continue providing your pet with a cooked diet, with the exception of cooked bones.
+If you’ve always fed your pet cooked meat and veggies but haven’t ever encountered food-related health issues, you can definitely continue providing your pet with a cooked diet (with the exception of cooked bones).
 Sweet potatoes can be an especially great cooked vegetable option.
-If health issues do arise and you want to try out a new diet, bringing in some raw food might be beneficial.
+If health issues do arise, you may want to try bringing in some raw food.

-In addition to the raw meat, I like to give my dogs homemade meals as well.
-Around lunchtime, I like to make my dogs a mash by throwing an apple and two celery sticks into the food processor for each dog.
-I will often add a little barley grass juice extract powder and a little B-12 with methylcobalamin and adenosylcobalamin as well.
-This apple celery mash is just one example of the lunches I like to whip up for my dogs.
+In addition to the raw meat, I give my dogs homemade meals.
+Around lunchtime, I make my dogs a mash by throwing an apple and two celery sticks into the food processor for each dog.
+I often add a little barley grass juice extract powder and a little B-12 with methylcobalamin and adenosylcobalamin as well.

-I try to incorporate wild blueberries into my dogs’ diet every single day, and often grind up a pint of defrosted frozen wild blueberries in their lunchtime mash.
-If you are looking for another way to protect your pet’s immune system, sprinkle a touch of flaxseed meal or chia seed meal into your dog’s food as well.
-Make sure not to give your animal too much of either because he or she may experience some bloating.
+I try to incorporate wild blueberries into my dogs’ diet every day.
+I often grind a pint of defrosted frozen wild blueberries in their lunchtime mash.
+Sprinkling a touch of flaxseed meal or chia seed meal into your dog’s food will help protect their immune system (note that too much of either seed may cause bloating).

-Around dinnertime, I’ll give my dogs larger-sized, raw, meaty, marrow bones.
-I’ll let them chew on the bones a bit, rip off some meat, and lick out some of the marrow.
-After that, I’ll push the rest of the marrow out of the bone with my thumb and give it to them.
-I try to make sure that they don’t crunch or chew too much of the bone because it could be problematic if they were to accidentally swallow a large piece.
-Keeping an eye on them is important.
+Around dinnertime, I give my dogs larger-sized, raw, meaty, marrow bones.
+I let them chew on the bones a bit, rip off some meat, and lick out some of the marrow.
+After that, I push the rest of the marrow out of the bone with my thumb and give it to them.
+I try to ensure they don’t crunch too much of the bone because it could be problematic if they accidentally swallowed a large piece.

 Bringing in Fruit

-My dogs not only eat fruit, but I also supplement their diet with veggies as well.
-My dogs love to munch on celery and each of them eat around four to five sticks per day.
-I’ll give them a few veggies after their morning meal of grass-fed beef and later in the afternoon after they devour their marrow bones.
+My dogs eat veggies as well.
+They also love to munch on celery, which is an herb, and each of them eats around four to five sticks per day.
+I give them a few veggies after their morning meal of grass-fed beef and again in the afternoon after they devour their marrow bones.
 Cucumber is another favorite snack of theirs.
-Try introducing celery and cucumber slices to your pet.

 It’s alright for your dog or cat to eat a little grass if they go outside, as long as you don’t spray your yard with dangerous chemicals or live in a community that sprays.
-You may even want to grow a wheat grass bed indoors for your cat.
+You may even want to grow a wheatgrass bed indoors for your cat.
 Sometimes when dogs and cats feel sick or unwell, they try to eat a large quantity of grass in an attempt to make themselves throw up, but this can actually create a dangerous blockage in your pet’s intestinal tract.
 Try to prevent too much outside grass consumption.
-Let your vet know if your pet is overeating grass outside or seek support online with a resources like this one.
+Let your vet know if your pet is overeating grass outside, or seek support online with a resource like Holistic Actions.

-An amazing way to bring greens into your animal’s life is to add a little barley grass juice extract powder or wheatgrass juice extract powder into their food.
-Vimergy has the highest-quality products that both you and your pet can use.
+An amazing way to bring greens into your animal’s life is to add a little barley grass juice powder into their food.

-If your only choice is between low-quality, GMO dog food containing fillers, byproducts, and chemicals and homemade dog food that contains grains, I would recommend opting for the homemade, grain-containing dog food.
-You could combine cooked brown rice with a little bit of sweet potato, winter squash, broccoli, or celery and make a meal that is significantly better than a dish containing store bought GMO food.
-However, if you have the option to provide your dog or other animal with grain-free meal options, that would be a great direction to go.
-I like keeping my dog’s diet grain-free, but there are some types of animals that are dependent on grains and it is important to keep your unique pet in mind when creating his or her diet plan.
+If your only choice is between low-quality, GMO dog food that contains fillers, byproducts, and chemicals versus homemade dog food that contains grains, I’d recommend the grain-containing homemade dog food.
+You could combine cooked brown rice with a bit of sweet potato, winter squash, broccoli, or celery and make a meal that’s significantly better than store-bought GMO food.
+However, if you can provide grain-free meal options, that’s ideal.
+I like keeping my dog’s diet grain-free, but there are some animals that are dependent on grains—it’s important to keep your unique pet in mind when creating a diet plan.